 The courageous journey of a quirky, resilient horse

-Bug the horse with a child on her back
+Bug the horse outside with another horse behind her

 From injured foal to happy horse, Bug’s story is one for the books.
 Now she’s snug as a bug in her new home in Canada.